Texas Truck Accident Lawyer

 C. Not All Lawyers Handle 18-Wheeler Accidents In House.
 At Simmons and Fletcher, P.C., our law firm handles truck accidents involving 18-wheelers and other commercial motor vehicles personally.
 This is important to know because some attorneys advertise for truck accidents and then refer them out to other, more qualified, law firms.
 We handle these types of cases ourselves which is why some lawyers refer these cases to us.

 Our attorneys will travel to the scene to investigate the truck wreck.
 We also have access to experts and professional investigators who regularly investigate semi / 18 wheeler accidents and evaluate serious accident cases to get to the bottom of what really happened.
-Call an attorney you can trust.
+Call a truck accident lawyer you can trust.

 Handling 18-Wheeler Accidents in Other States